i Overview of securities law

 - other requirements to be listed on the BIST Star Market should be met.

-Principles to be followed after an initial public offering of shares
+Principles to be followed after an IPO of shares

 The following are some of the key principles to be followed after an initial offering: